-I remember the first time I was included in a private conversation thread with other committed anti-racist people.
+I remember the first time I was included in a private conversation thread with other white people committed to liberation.
 They were using words I had never heard.
 I was constantly googling what they were talking about.
 My impulse was to google and then pretend I knew what they were talking about.
-But I didn't.

 The learning was swift then.